-Our first step was to translate the Body Image and Satisfaction Scale into Persian.
-Since the BPSS scales are so simple (comprised of questions like: "How satisfied are you with the way your looks?" with possible answers ranging from 1 = Extremely satisfied to 6 = Extremely dissatisfied), translation was quite straightforward.
+Our first step was to translate the Body Image and Satisfaction Scale into satisfied are you with the way your looks?" with possible answers ranging from 1 straightforward.
 For additional information on the procedures for developing the PBSS translation see Malekashahi, et al., (2008) and Malekashahi and Mohammadi (2008).
-The questionnaire (in English translation and Persian appears in Figure 1.